-In this tutorial we will show you how to install Elgg on Ubuntu 18.04 LTS.
-For those of you who didn’t know, Elgg is an open source social networking engine that allows the creation of social environments such as campus social networks and internal collaborative platforms for organizations.
-Elgg offers a number of social networking features including microblogging, messaging, file-sharing and groups.
+In this tutorial, we will show you how to install Elgg on Ubuntu 18.04 LTS.
+For those of you who didn’t know, Elgg is an open-source social networking engine that allows the creation of social environments such as campus social networks and internal collaborative platforms for organizations.
+Elgg offers a number of social networking features including microblogging, messaging, file-sharing, and groups.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Elgg Social Networking Platform on an Ubuntu 18.04 Bionic Beaver server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Elgg on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
-First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 A Ubuntu 18.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
-Also install all required PHP modules:
+Also, install all required PHP modules:

-First thing to do is to go to Elgg’s download page and download the latest stable version of Elgg, At the moment of writing this article it is version 2.3.10:
+The first thing to do is to go to Elgg’s download page and download the latest stable version of Elgg, At the moment of writing this article it is version 2.3.10: